Skip to content

 Ongoing Financial Hardship

-If your circumstances are of a longer term nature then please seek advice from Student Assist at the Guild or Curtin Connect to explore other avenues such as reducing your study load or taking a leave of absence.
+If your circumstances are of a long term nature then please seek advice from Student Assist at the Guild or Curtin Connect to explore other avenues such as reducing your study load or taking a leave of absence.

 Finding a Job